18F/18f.gsa.gov/_team/eric.md

 team: Delivery
 ---

-Eric Mill is a technologist and advocate at 18F who focuses on open government and Internet best practices.

-Eric came to 18F from the Sunlight Foundation, where he developed open data infrastructure and policy.
-Eric cares deeply about open source, open government, and a strong web that works for everyone.
+Eric Mill is an engineer at 18F focussed on privacy, security, and open government.
+Previously, Eric was an engineer at the Sunlight Foundation, a non-profit dedicated to government transparency, where he worked on open data infrastructure and policy.